Avoid these top 5 postnatal exercise mistakes that moms make!

 If you’re already a Dia devotée, you know that many conventional abdominal exercises strain the connective tissue in the abdomen, which widens your waistline and creates or worsens an existing pooch.
 The list of offenders includes crunches, bicycle crunches, sit-ups, and even a few moves in yoga and Pilates.
 The very exercises you might be doing to “get your body back” can actually exacerbate the problem you’re trying to fix.
 To state it as simply as possible: any movement that bulges the abdominal wall forcefully forward will further separate the abdominal muscles, making a post-pregnancy pooch worse.
 Always engage your abdominal muscles in a flat-to-flatter contraction.
 Never allow the abs to bulge forward.

 So what can you do instead of conventional abs exercises?
-A great alternative workout for core strengthening and toning is Firm, Flat & Fabulous, disc 6 in the Dia postnatal video series.
+A great alternative workout for core strengthening and toning is Firm, Flat & Fabulous, in the Dia 10 Minutes Flat series.
 It will challenge you to work every core muscle synergistically for a targeted and effective 25 minutes.

 All or nothing… which usually means nothing